Alcohol Withdrawal: Symptoms And Treatment

 What Are The Symptoms Of Alcohol Withdrawal?

-Alcohol withdrawal can manifest a range of symptoms that vary in intensity, depending on factors like the duration and amount of alcohol use, individual health, and the presence of co-occurring disorders.
+The symptoms of alcohol withdrawal include a range of physical and psychological effects that vary in intensity.
+These symptoms are influenced by factors such as drinking history, overall health status, and co-occurring medical conditions.
 The symptoms of alcohol withdrawal can be categorized into mild, moderate, and severe according to Saitz, R. study titled “Introduction to alcohol withdrawal.” and are listed below.

 Mild Symptoms: